 :7 For God hath not given us the spirit of fear;

-Fear doesn't come from God.
+Fear does not come from God.
 It is contrary to God's promises.
-It must come from another source for God has not given us the spirit of fear, but on the contrary: power, love and a sound mind.
+It must come from another source for God has not given us the spirit of fear, but on the contrary: power, love, and a sound mind.
 Fear is negative believing, fear is wrong believing.
 We have an adversary, the devil, but greater is he that is in us than he that is in the world.

 I Peter 5

 :8 Be sober, be vigilant;